xyxj1024/xyxj1024.github.io/_posts/2022-07-17-side-channels-seedlab.md

 ```
 Note that in the second program run, no secret value was identified.
 This is the noisy nature of side channels.

-### Out-of-Order Execution and Branch Prediction by Modern CPUs
+### Observing Out-of-Order Execution and Branch Prediction by Modern CPUs

-A processor, enabled by its *branch predictor*, can execute past a branch without knowing whether it will be taken or where its target is, therefore executing instructions before it is known whether they should be executed.
+A processor can execute past a branch without knowing whether it will be taken or where its target is, therefore executing instructions before it is known whether they should be executed.
 If this speculation turns out to have been incorrect, the processor can discard the resulting state without architectural effects and continue execution on the correct execution path[^7].
-Typically, the **Branch Prediction Unit (BPU)** takes advantage of the **Pattern History Table (PHT)** for direction prediction (i.e. speculative decision about whether a conditional branch is taken or not).
-The BPU can operate in different modes.
-In the one-level prediction mode, the branch address is the only information source to index the PHT entry.
-In the history-based (two-level) prediction mode, a branch history buffer maintains the history of prior branch executions.
-Modern processors generally choose a hybrid design that uses the one-level prediction to select PHT entry with a predetermined number of bits from the branch address and uses the history-based prediction to index into PHT with the branch address and a global history register.

 In Section 11.7 of [Intel's Software Developer's Manual: Vol. 3A](https://www.intel.com/content/www/us/en/architecture-and-technology/64-ia-32-architectures-software-developer-vol-3a-part-1-manual.html), *implicit caching*, which occurs on the P6 and more recent processor families due to aggressive prefetching, branch prediction, and TLB miss handling, is defined as the situation "when a memory element is made potentially cacheable, although the element may never have been accessed in the normal von Neumann sequence."